FREQUENTLY ASKED QUESTIONS

 The DreamWay user interface should be cleaned and dried after every use to prevent the risk of nosocomial infection (see cleaning video for detailed instructions).
 The DreamWay user interface is typically replaced every 90 days.
 The DreamPort adhesives with connectors are a nightly disposable and 1 box of 32 will last for ½ of a month (1 set per day).

-Yes, the adhesives do work very well and eliminate most bothersome leaks!
-They are made of 3M hypoallergenic surgical foam tape – the same kind used on many patient applications in hospitals and homes.
+The adhesives do work very well and are the only clinically proven solution not to leak.
+They are made of are made of gentle, surgical grade, PBA, Corn and Latex free soft tape – the same kind used on many patient applications in hospitals and homes.
 And no, it doesn’t hurt to remove the adhesives after use.
 (See instructional video for more information)

 No, the DreamPorts are designed to meet at your nostril opening, but do not enter your nostrils like other nasal pillows.